Puppy training and play

 - Be consistent and start early

-Also, if you're struggling with training your puppy, try training classes as these will allow your puppy to socialize and learn new skills under the supervision and guidance of a professional.
+If you're struggling with training your puppy then try training classes.
+Classes allow your puppy to socialize and learn new skills under the supervision and guidance of a professional.

 Discover the right food for your puppy